 \section{Our Method}

-Our goal in this paper is to compute the Wasserstein barycenter for a given set of continuous distributions $\left\{\mu_i,...,\mu_N\right\}$.
-To effectively solve this problem, we present a novel end-to-end method with $c$-cyclical monotonicity, namely \textbf{V}ariational \textbf{W}asserstein \textbf{B}arycenter (\textbf{VWB}), where the barycenter can be approximated by a variational distribution.
+Our goal in this paper is to compute the Wasserstein barycenter for a given set of continuous distributions $\left\{\mu_1,\ldots,\mu_N\right\}$.
+To effectively solve this problem, we present a novel end-to-end method, namely \textbf{V}ariational \textbf{W}asserstein \textbf{B}arycenter with $c$-\textbf{C}yclical \textbf{M}onotonicity \textbf{R}egularization (\textbf{\baby}).
 Our method is well-suited for the case where the analytic forms of input distributions are not available.
 Since we only have access to independent samples which can be drawn from input distributions or are provided by machine learning applications.